 Alyssa Benedict, MPH is the founder and Executive Director of CORE Associates and has been working to improve human service systems for nearly 20 years.
 Alyssa works across sectors and integrates knowledge and research from a variety of disciplines to create engaging and dynamic learning experiences for her clients.
 She has sub-specialties in organizational development, and the design and implementation of gender responsive, culturally inclusive and trauma-informed policies and practices.
-Alyssa encourages international learning and engagement and has explored human service systems and individual and social trauma and resilience in the US, Canada, Germany and South Africa.
+Alyssa encourages international learning and engagement and has explored human service systems and individual and social trauma and resilience in the US, Canada, Germany, South Africa and Thailand.
 More About Alyssa Benedict

 CR/2 is a staff communication model designed to foster productive interactions with justice-involved youth and adults.
 Grounded in cutting-edge research on the neuro-physiology of trauma and resilience, CR/2 translates research on trauma-informed care, gender responsive and evidence-based interventions into an integrated approach that can enhance outcomes with justice-involved clients.
 CR/2 was jointly developed by CORE Associates and Orbis Partners.

-CR/2 Training is now being offered online!
-Contact Alyssa Benedict for more information.
+All CORE training is now being offered online!
+Contact CORE Associates for more information.

 Reimagining human service systems

 Mission: CORE’s mission is to work on the edge of what is and what could be.
 This includes supporting human service systems in their current form while also encouraging their evolution and reconfiguration.